Pet Halloween Costumes: Select Ones Safe/Comfortable

 Introduce the costume to your pet gradually.
 Put it on for a few minutes, gradually increasing the time.
 If the costumed pet becomes scared or frightened while wearing his garb, he or she could run away and the costume could become entangled on trees, fences, etc.

 Not finding just the right pet Halloween costume?
 Look around your house and get creative.
 Dogs and cats look cute in themed bandanas and bowties.
 The bandanas and bowties are often better tolerated by pets than costumes.
 Another option is a plain pet t-shirt and decorate it yourself.
 If your dog is bigger, tailor one of your old t-shirts to his size.

 It’s okay to have Sparky or Snowball dressed up for the occasion.
 Just keep a safe and watchful eye on them!
 And take lots of photos.
 And, please…keep their dignity in tact!
-Pet Halloween costumes are fun, but don’t dress your pet in something you would never dress up as!
+Pet Halloween costumes are fun, but don’t dress your pet in something you would never wear!!